Arms-length management organisation: Criticisms

-Since ALMOs are non-profit organisations which can receive extra funding from the government, dependent on performance, it can be argued that cost cuts are inevitable.
-Some say that as a result, the conditions and pay for their staff (except the management) is much lower than in the private sector, leading to a high level of staff turnover.
+Since ALMOs are non-profit organisations which can receive extra funding dependent on performance, critics have argued that ALMOs may be susceptible to cost-cutting measures, including worse pay and conditions for staff compared to the private sector, leading in turn to high staff turnover.
 However, the only inevitable additional cost of an ALMO is for its governance arrangements, which are typically less than 1% of management costs.

-Critics of the ALMO system, such as Defend Council Housing (DCH), have characterised ALMOs as a stepping stone to stock transfer, in areas where this would have previously been politically unacceptable.
+Others, such as the campaigning group Defend Council Housing (DCH), have characterised ALMOs as a stepping stone to stock transfer (the transfer of council housing away from local authorities), in areas where this would have previously been politically unacceptable.

 Level of success

 The National Federation of ALMOs stated that as at March 2008, 77% of tenants reported satisfaction with ALMO housing management.
-They also stated that 90% of ALMOs which have been inspected achieved a 2 or 3 star rating, therefore being eligible for extra funding.
+They also stated that 90% of ALMOs which have been inspected achieved a 2- or 3- star rating, therefore being eligible for extra funding.
 They also report significant efficiency savings and an enhanced timetable for reaching the Decent Homes Standard for much of the country's housing stock.

 In 2009 the government diverted money from ALMOs to building new homes.
 Councils that had promoted ALMOs in order to access the extra funding, and the tenants who had got involved, felt betrayed at the decision.